Vinyl revival: Reasons

 Records are perceived as more durable, come in significantly larger packaging (allowing more detail in the album art to be visible), and may include bonus items absent from a CD copy of the same album (for example, a poster or clothing article, or exclusive liner notes).
 These factors can cause a CD to be seen as a poor value even if an LP is more expensive.

 CDs are capable of more accurate sound reproduction and are effectively free of noise and sound artifacts, but many listeners find records' imperfections more subjectively pleasant than digital audio.
+The rise in vinyl demand also correlates with the rise in popularity of streaming services throughout the 2010's, with many listeners choosing to purchase a beloved album on vinyl after discovering it on Spotify or Apple Music.
+Records are also tactile, physical, collectable items that offer a drastically different listening experience than the ubiquitous streaming services.

 In spite of many record sales being modern artists or genres, records may be considered a part of retro style, benefiting from a general cultural interest in the technology and media of the past.

+According to Adriaan Neervoort, owner of Wanted Music, in Beckenham, Kent, "Vinyl has a more engaging human sound, it comes beautifully packaged.
+People want to know more about music and they want to engage with it more."

+Another factor of the increased sales of vinyl are that many albums today have multiple physical variants.
+Vinyl variants range from different colors of the record, alternative album covers, and even bonus tracks not released on streaming.
+All these drive the desire to collect multiple, if not all, variants.
+Vinyl variants have always been a practice but has recently become a larger trend within the community.
+As of mid-2024, the top 10 albums on the Billboard 200 had an average of 7 variants per album.
+Luminate reports that in 2019 the top 10 albums had an average of 3.3 physical album variants; that number has increased to 8.9 physical versions in 2023.
+Dua Lipa’s 2024 album, Radical Optimism, had 20 variants.
+Charli XCX’s 2024, Brat, had 20 as well.
+Meanwhile, Travis Scott’s 2023 album, Utopia, had 31 physical variants.

 Sales

 NOTE: Many citations below include CD sales, not just vinyl sales.
 This chart should be reviewed and revised for accuracy.